Table of Contents

 You should not opt for this form of hosting if your website gets a lot of traffic (or daily spikes thereof).
 Because the website is on a shared server, a significant amount of traffic can not be supported due to limited resources.

 Virtual Private Server Hosting

-Your website ‘lives’ in a virtual private hosting network on the same server as other websites but in an isolated environment.
-You receive dedicated computing power, RAM, and storage space that can not be used by any websites on that server.
+Your website ‘lives in a virtual private hosting network on the same server as other websites but in an isolated environment.
+You receive dedicated computing power, RAM, and storage space that any websites cannot use on that server.

 This hosting style costs more.
-But there is more control which means that you can process more user requests that are directly proportional to the website traffic.
-If you have a well-established company and expect a lot of traffic, get VPS for your website hosting.
+But there is more control which means that you can process more user requests directly proportional to the website traffic.
+So if you have a well-established company and expect a lot of traffic, get VPS for your website hosting.

-This hosting method is not recommended if your website is only an information site or will not receive a lot of visitors.
+This hosting method is not recommended if your website is only an information site or will not receive many visitors.
 That’s because your money would go to waste if you get little traffic.

 Bearing in mind these points, it’s up to you to pick what kind of hosting you need.
 You’ll probably do better with shared hosting if your website gets a couple of thousand visitors.
 Yet VPS hosting is the way to go if your website receives hundreds of thousands or millions of users.